NabilHKhoury/BrainTumorClassification/ReadMe.md

 # Brain Tumor Classification Project

 ## Overview
 This project leverages advanced machine-learning techniques to classify brain tumors from MRI scans.
 By utilizing Convolutional Neural Networks (CNNs) and Transfer Learning, we have created a system that can accurately distinguish between different types of brain tumors such as glioma, meningioma, and pituitary tumors.
+I collaborated on this difficult project with Cray Minor.
+Please contact either of us at nkhoury@ucsd.edu and

 ## Dataset
 The dataset comprises MRI scans labeled with the corresponding tumor type.
 These images have been preprocessed and augmented to improve model performance.